Kate Martin: Las Vegas Aces (2024)

-Golden State Valkyries (2025–present)
+Golden State Valkyries (2025)

-On December 6, 2024, Martin was selected as the Golden State Valkyries' pick from the Las Vegas Aces' 2024 roster in the WNBA's expansion draft.
-She recorded her WNBA career-high 21 points, 14 of which in the final quarter, in the team's narrow three-point loss to the New York Liberty on June 25 2025.
+On December 6, 2024, Martin was selected as the Golden State Valkyries' pick from the Las Vegas Aces' roster in the 2024 WNBA expansion draft.
+She recorded her WNBA career-high 21 points, 14 of which in the final quarter, in the team's narrow three-point loss to the New York Liberty on June 25, 2025.
+Martin was part of the Valkyries team which became the first team in WNBA history to qualify for the playoffs in their inaugural season.
+The Valkyries lost in the first round of the 2025 playoffs, being swept by the Minnesota Lynx.
+Across the 2025 season, Martin averaged 6.2 points, 2.7 rebounds and 1.0 assist per game, up from the 2.6 points and 1.6 rebounds per game she had averaged during her rookie season.

+On May 7, 2026, the Golden State Valkyries announced they had waived Martin.

+Los Angeles Sparks

+On May 10, 2026, it was announced that Martin had signed a player development contract with the Los Angeles Sparks.
+On July 6, 2026, she was upgraded to a standard player contract.
+However, the Sparks waived her on August 29, 2026.

+Chicago Sky

+On September 2, 2026, the Chicago Sky signed Martin to a development contract.

 Unrivaled

 On October 28, 2024, it was announced that Martin would appear and play in the inaugural 2025 season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She played for the Laces in the 2025 Unrivaled season.

 On November 5, 2025, it was announced that Martin had been drafted by Breeze BC for the 2026 Unrivaled season.

+On August 29, 2026, Unrivaled announced that Martin would return for the 2027 season.